SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 spectacular - very exciting to look at

-horrible - very unpleasant or bad
+horrible - (adjective) very unpleasant or bad
+He's got a horrible cold.
+What's that horrible smell?

-frightened - (adjective) feeling fear or worry
+frightened - (adjective) feeling fear or worry get frightened She gets frightened when he shouts at her.
+The police officer found a frightened child in the hut.

 general - involving or relating to most or all people, things, or places, especially when these are considered as a unit